ironhack-labs/data-labs/module-0-prework/prepare-dev-env/python.md

 ### Install Python

-Python has come pre-installed on Macs for many years.
+Python has come pre-installed on Mac for many years.
 However, we are going to install Python ourselves for a few reasons:

 * Currently MacOS High Sierra or older versions have Python 2.7 pre-installed.
 However, this course will use Python 3 because Python 2.7 will be deprecated in the near future and some packages already only support Python 3.
 * Using the pre-installed Python version means that updating your MacOS will wipe out your Python packages, forcing you to re-install them.